rogerchucker/puppet_generator/README.md

 }
 ```

-### Create a user manifests from yaml writing it to stdout
+### Create user manifests from a yaml file writing it to stdout

 Input: `file.yml`